 The purpose of this project is to provide the framework for the retrieval, processing, and analysis of the European Space Agency (ESA) Sentinel-2 and Sentinel-3 satellite data over the Brevard County sections of the IRL (Figure 1).
 AEI will review the available academic literature on HAB assessment using the Sentinel satellites and then evaluate the identified methodologies for their applicability to the IRL.
 These findings will be utilized to generate weekly HAB updates to BCNRMD (Figure 2) and perform a long-term spatiotemporal statistical analysis of historical HABs and corresponding water quality parameters.
 The data collected and analyzed for this project will be made available to interested agencies and researchers through an ArcGIS Online web application.

-Starting in 2022, AEI will fly a Harris Aerial Carrier HX8 UAS equipped with a BaySpec OCI-F hyperspectral camera to collect high spatial and spectral resolution imagery of the IRL and selected tributaries and canals.
-AEI will also collect in-situ hyperspectral readings of a variety of benthic environments and water column conditions during UAS flights using an OceanOptics FLAME VIS-NIR spectrometer.
-AEI will coordinate with the St Johns River Water Management District (SJRWMD) to collect corresponding remote sensing data during their ongoing monthly surface water sampling.
-Additionally, AEI will perform rapid analysis of HABs during 2022 utilizing the UAS and spectrometer, with water quality samples to be collected for algal enumeration.
-These data will be used to further evaluate and refine the previously reviewed remote sensing analysis methods, identifying unique spectral features of HABs and any confounding signals from water column or benthic conditions.
+Starting in 2022, AEI began flying a Harris Aerial Carrier HX8 UAS equipped with a BaySpec OCI-F hyperspectral camera to collect high spatial and spectral resolution imagery of the IRL and selected tributaries and canals.
+AEI also collected in-situ hyperspectral readings of a variety of benthic environments and water column conditions during UAS flights using an OceanOptics FLAME VIS-NIR spectrometer.
+AEI closely coordinated with the St Johns River Water Management District (SJRWMD) to collect corresponding remote sensing data during their ongoing monthly surface water sampling.
+Additionally, AEI performed rapid analysis of HABs during 2022 utilizing the UAS and spectrometer, with water quality samples to be collected for algal enumeration.
+This data was used to further evaluate and refine the previously reviewed remote sensing analysis methods, identifying unique spectral features of HABs and any confounding signals from water column or benthic conditions.